Mardi Gras Indians: Masquerade

-Black masking traditions in New Orleans are a combination of Caribbean and African folk art that was sustained by African Americans as "an expression of Black resistance to [a] white supremacist environment" and a rejection of white carnival norms.
+Black masking traditions in New Orleans are a combination of Native American and African American folk art that was sustained by Black Americans as "an expression of Black resistance to [a] white supremacist environment" and a rejection of white carnival norms.
 Author Raphael Njoku says: "While masquerading is reminiscent of the communal sociopolitical structures in precolonial Africa, the African Diaspora masked carnivals challenged the political powers and interests of the dominant White elite."

 For many Black people, Mardi Gras—and masking in particular—is a cultural and a spiritual experience with strong ties to the African diaspora.
 Some Black masking Indians describe a "successful" masking experience as including "a sensation of being possessed".
 Masking Indian Chief Zulu says: "Once you put a mask on, you're not a person any more.
 You become the energy or entity of what it is you're masking."
 Mardi Gras Indian Albert Lambreaux describes transforming into "Big Chief" when he wears his suit.
 As Big Chief he becomes an authority in the community.
 This change of identity only occurs during Mardi Gras when Black maskers wear their regalia.
-This is a continuation of Sub-Saharan African masking traditions where a person's identity changes when they mask; the masks invite the gods to possess the individual, take them to another plane of existence, or relay messages to the community.
+This mirrors Sub-Saharan African masking traditions where a person's identity changes when they mask; the masks invite the gods to possess the individual, take them to another plane of existence, or relay messages to the community.

-While the tradition began as a male right of passage, as were the masquerade traditions in West and Central Africa, today many Black women partake in this tradition as well.
+While the African tradition is a male right of passage, as were the masquerade traditions in West and Central Africa, in New Orleans, many Black women partake in this tradition of masking as well.
 Cherice Harrison-Nelson says partaking in the Mardi Gras Indian tradition was a spiritual and personal choice.
 Five generations of her family have masked as Indians.
 Harrison-Nelson notes the similar cultural practices of Mardi Gras Indians and West Africans in the music, polyrhythms, and regalia.
 She says: "I would say this tradition is an African-American community neighborhood-based tradition that often uses a Native American motif, which includes the feather headdresses and beadwork.
 But basically, everything else about it is West African."

 From the 1960s, Mardi Gras Indians began to intentionally incorporate more imagery from African cultures and African diaspora religions in their regalia.